eidorb/brodie.id.au/brodie.id.au/blog/serverless-investment-management-portfolio.md

 Updates are infrequent enough so it simply rebuilds the database and website every update.
 GitHub Actions can make git commits on your behalf so your ledger stays up-to-date 💃.

-Oh, and if those Fort Knox banks (secured with single-factor authentication) try to block your connections originating from GitHub's ASN, you can just re-route your "hacking" via home using a lightweight [VPN](https://tailscale.com)!
+Oh, and if those Fort Knox banks (secured with single-factor authentication) try to block your connections originating from GitHub's ASN, you can just re-route your "hacking" via home using an [ephemeral](https://github.com/eidorb/portfolio/blob/ddf3d02b21e69e5aa343bfcdeff86d0e1fc91642/.github/workflows/test.yml#L53-L66) [Tailscale](https://tailscale.com) VPN connection!

 ## Infrastructure costs